faisal7806/frappe-server-side/Create-A-Erpnext-9.0-Local-Dev-Environment-Using-Vagrant.md

 5: We increased the VM alotted memory from 1024MB to 2048MB.
 This speeds up ERPNext response time.

-**Important to note is that in our vagrant file the SYNCED_FOLDER line is currently commented out**.
+**Important to note** is that in our vagrant file the **SYNCED_FOLDER** line is currently commented out.
 This is because when Vagrant sets up its shared folders it gives priority to the Dev host machine which is currently empty.

 From within your local project folder `~/erp_v9_001` issue the command `vagrant up`